 Rutgers4U is a confidential support line to offer emotional and therapeutic support during and following the COVID-19 pandemic to Rutgers staff, faculty, and their families.
 The support line will be operational Monday through Friday from 8 a.m.–4 p.m., with additional hours to be added.
 Access the support line by calling 1-855-652-6819.

-Students at home with symptoms should contact their local health care provider, making sure to call ahead and apprise the provider of symptoms and concerns.
 If a student is on campus with symptoms, they should contact student health services.
 A student who tests positive for COVID-19 and is physically on campus or in Rutgers facilities should contact student health services directly to report the case and seek guidance.

 To make an appointment with Rutgers Student Health: